MicrosoftDocs/minecraft-creator/creator/Documents/TickingAreaCommand.md

 ## Preloaded ticking areas

 Ticking areas typically load after the world containing them is launched, unless you use the `preload` overload.
+This could be a useful tool for you if you're having problems with the order things are loading into a world.

 :::image type="content" source="Media/TickingArea/loading_ticking_areas.png" alt-text="Image of the loading ticking areas message as Minecraft launches":::